psanan/swiss-german-english/README.md

 <ul>
 <li> Iterate until happy
   <ul>
-    <li> Convert/include existing .txt files and remove them (go through one entry at a time!)
     <li> Resolve all TODOs in text
     <li> Fix N (500?
 444?
 333?
 Less even?) and cut down (make each entry count!)
     <li> The guide should be max 2N lines